 Foreign Law Graduates: Priority Deadline is May 1 (Fall Admission Only)

 U.S. Law Graduates: Priority Deadlines are May 1 (Fall Admission) and November 15 (Spring Admission)

-1. Application Form: Please submit a completed application form electronically via our Online Application system.
+1. Application Form: There are three different ways to submit your application.
+First, you may submit a completed application form electronically via our Online Application system.
 This option allows you to work on your application at your convenience.
-Your data will be saved on our secure server until you are ready to submit the application electronically.
-For those requesting a paper application, you may download it here.
+Second, we accept applications through the Law School Admission Council (LSAC).
+Third, you may use our paper application by downloading it here.
 Paper applications and any supporting documents should be mailed to the Office of Graduate and J.D.
 Admissions at Gables One, P.O.
 Box 248087, Coral Gables, FL 33124.